-Zvartnots cathedral is located in the Ararat valley, 3 km south of the city Echmiadzin.
-This historical site once was a famous worshiping center in the pre-Christian period.
-During the excavation, there were discovered the basis of the Urartian cathedral, sacrificial altar, the cuneiform inscription written by Urartian king Rusa 2nd which mentioned about the construction of a canal which was built from the river Hrazdan.
+Zvartnots Cathedral is located in the Ararat valley, 3 km south of the city of Echmiadzin.
+This historical site once was a famous place of worship in the pre-Christian period.
+During the excavations, the foundation of an Urartian temple was revealed, as well as an altar for sacrifice and a cuneiform inscription of King Rusa II, which testifies the construction of the Hrazdan River canal were found.

-The ancient pagan temple was dedicated to the God Tir who was a God of written language and schooling.
-After adopting the Christianity the pagan center was turned into the Urartian building.
-And in 5-6th centuries, was built single-naved basilica.
-The Christian temple was built Nerses Tayetsi Catholicos during 641-661.
-The historian According to the Movses Kaghankatvatsi the church was consecrated in 652.
+The ancient pagan temple was dedicated to Tir - the God of written language and schooling.
+After adopting Christianity the pagan temple was turned into a Christian church.
+Supposedly Zvartnots temple was built between 643 and 652 AD.

 According to historian Sebeos, the name of the cathedral is derived from the old Armenian word "Zvartun" which means “an angel”.
 Thus the temple was called “a cathedral of angels”.
 Perhaps the name of the cathedral was connected with its architectural style, as the abundance of sunlight entering through a multitude of windows made an impression that angels flew into the windows.